Butler’s pantry functionality without the butler’s pantry price tag.

 Pantries are so frequently used by so many members of the household that they quickly become messy.
 Make your pantry easy to access and well organised to eliminate the problem.
 Pull-out pantries offer quick, easy, and ergonomic access to all items – right to the back.
 There are a variety of models to suit all pantry sizes and budgets.
 Ask your designer about the right one for your pantry.

 Keep my appliances on the bench but also out of sight

 For high-use appliances, such as toaster, kettle, and microwave, appliance cabinets provide the best access and there is no lifting involved.
 Part of the appeal of these cabinets is that the doors can be left open when you are in the kitchen and closed when not in use.
 On a well-designed appliance cabinet, leaving the door/s open provides no impediment to working in the kitchen.
 Appliance cabinets have been around for years, but these days they blend beautifully with the style of your kitchen because of the range of finishes on offer.

 Bi-fold doors glide out of the way and work best on cabinets that are set slightly back from the benchtop in order to maintain ease of movement around the kitchen.
 The setback from the bench provides space for the folded doors to sit while the appliances are in use.
 A setback from the edge of the bench is sometimes necessary to allow steam from toasters and kettles to dissipate more effectively as appliances can be slid out from under a low shelf.

-Bi-fold retractable doors work well on cabinets that are flush with the benchtop.
-The doors tuck back into the cabinet once they are retracted.
+Pocket sliding retractable doors work well on cabinets that are flush with the benchtop.
+The doors open to the sides as usual, but then tuck back into the cabinet.
 This maintains freedom of movement within the kitchen.